Bayesian Comparisons Between Representations: Related Work

 \section{Related Work}

 Here, we deal with the general question how to compare neural networks to each other.
 For this purpose, a neural network is a series of parameterized functions that are applied to an input and the outputs of previous functions.
 We call the outputs of these functions representations of the input.
 Different networks use different functions to create representations and generally have no corresponding parts or parameter values.
-Thus most comparisons are based on comparing representations rather than specifications of the functions themselves \cite{diedrichsen_representational_2017}.
-There are three mayor approaches to comparing models and their representations.
+And for biological neurons, we typically only record their activities, which do not correspond to weights or function parameters.
+Thus, most comparisons are based on comparing representations rather than specifications of the functions themselves \citep{diedrichsen_representational_2017}.
+There are three major approaches to comparing models and their representations.

 The first type of comparisons is based on comparing only the output of models.
 The immediate appeal of this approach is that all models for a specific task need to make predictions in the same format.
 Thus, models can be compared at this stage independent of their internal computations.
-The first metric for comparison is always overall performance.
-For detailed comparisons, an analysis of the errors can be more informative though \cite{geirhos_comparing_2018,geirhos_generalisation_2018}.
-To enable comparisons of internal representations one can train a (usually linear or logistic) "probe" that predicts something based on the internal representation \cite{alain_understanding_2017}.
-The results depend on the details of the evaluation task and on the training scheme for the readout though.
-To reduce the dependence on the exact task, a recent methods searches for the task with the most different results \cite{boix2022gulp}.
+The first metric for comparison is overall performance.
+For detailed comparisons, an analysis of the errors can be more informative \citep{geirhos_comparing_2018,geirhos_generalisation_2018}.
+To enable comparisons of internal representations one can train a (usually linear or logistic) "probe" that predicts something based on the internal representation \citep{alain_understanding_2016}.
+The results depend on the details of the evaluation task and on the training scheme for the readout.
+To reduce the dependence on the exact task, a recent method searches for the task with the most different results \citep{boix2022gulp}.